yaelhayem/TDSADH18/docs/When_babies_die_what_do_the_numbers_mean.md

 =================

 A recent study by the city's Health Department indicates a sharp increase in the infant mortality rate of Central Harlem, from
 15.9 deaths per thousand live births in 1992 to 25.2 in 1993.
 The City put two health experts on a conference call to discuss the figures.
-One is Dr. Irwin Redlener, the director of community pediatrics for Montefiore Medical Center, in the Bronx, which delivers primary care throughout the city.
+One is Dr. Irwin Redlener, the director of community pediatrics for Montefiore Medical Center<sup id="a5">[5](#f5)</sup>, in the Bronx, which delivers primary care throughout the city.
 The other is Dr. Mary Ann Chiasson, the Health Department's Assistant Commissioner for Disease and Prevention Research.
-Melinda Henneberger<sup id="a4">[4](#f4)</sup>, a New York Times reporter who covers health issues, moderated the discussion.
+Melinda Henneberger<sup id="a2">[2](#f2)</sup>, a New York Times reporter who covers health issues, moderated the discussion.
 Below are excerpts.

-The photos that accompanied this article: <sup id="a2">[2](#f2)</sup>
+The photos that accompanied this article: <sup id="a4">[4](#f4)</sup>
 ![Article](../images/graph.png)
 ![Article](../images/REDLENER.png)